Story Arcs: What They Are and How To Write Them

 If you’re looking for examples of a good tragedy, look no further than Shakespeare.
 Romeo and Juliet, Hamlet, Macbeth, Othello, and King Lear are all great examples of classic tragedies.

-With some definitions and examples under our belt, we’re ready to start talking about how to write our own story arcs.
+With some definitions and examples of story arcs under our belt, we’re ready to start talking about how to write our own.

-You can use these tools for any story you’re writing once you know what is creative writing, and which genre you’re in, whether it’s a romantic comedy, a tragic rags-to-riches, or a comedic voyage.
+You can use these tools for any story you’re writing once you know what creative writing is, and which genre you’re in, whether it’s a romantic comedy, a tragic rags-to-riches, or a comedic voyage.

 Know the Rules, then Break Them